litespeedtech/lscache_wp/litespeed-cache/readme.txt

 3. Purge the cache to use the updated pages.

 == Changelog ==
+= 1.0.3 =
+* Added a Purge Front Page button to the LiteSpeed Cache Management page.
+* Added a Default Front Page TTL option to the general settings.
+* Added support for multiple web application installations.
+* Improved WooCommerce handling.
+* Fixed a bug where activating lscwp sets the “enable cache” radio button to enabled, but the cache was not enabled by default.
+* Refactored code to make it cleaner.
+* Updated readme.txt

 = 1.0.2 =
 * Added a "Use Network Admin Setting" option for "Enable LiteSpeed Cache".
 For single sites, this choice will default to enabled.
 * Added enable/disable all buttons for network admin.
 This controls the setting of all managed sites with "Use Network Admin Setting" selected for "Enable LiteSpeed Cache".